karakays/reverse-interview/README.md

 # The Company

+- Is there a conference/travel budget and what are the rules to use it?
+- Do you have budget for 3rd party tools?
+- Are there any company-wide resources for learning available, like ebooks subscriptions, or online courses?
+- Does the company support open-source projects?

 - Why is the company hiring? (product growth / new product / fluctuation / ...)
-- Is there a conference/travel budget and what are the rules to use it?
 - What's the promotion process?
 How are requirements / expectations communicated?
 - What is the performance review process like?
 - Is there a separate tech and management career path?
-- Are there any company-wide resources for learning available, like ebooks subscriptions, or online courses?
 - Is there a budget for getting certifications?
 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
 - Can I contribute to FOSS projects?
 Are there any approvals needed?